ciscoaiteam/bridgy-intersight-llm-demo/bridgyv2-main/docs/nexus_dashboard_integration.md

 ```
 NEXUS_DASHBOARD_URL=https://your-nexus-dashboard-instance
-NEXUS_DASHBOARD_USERNAME=your-username
-NEXUS_DASHBOARD_PASSWORD=your-password
+NEXUS_DASHBOARD_API_KEY=your-api-key-here
 ```

 You can add these to your `.env` file in the project root directory.

-### API Access
+### API Key Access

+To obtain an API key for Nexus Dashboard:

+1. Log in to your Nexus Dashboard instance with administrator credentials
+2. Navigate to Settings > API Access
+3. Create a new API key with appropriate permissions
+4. Copy the generated API key and add it to your `.env` file

-Ensure that the user account specified in the environment variables has appropriate API access permissions in your Nexus Dashboard instance.
+Ensure that the API key has appropriate permissions for the operations you want to perform.

 ## Usage